mwdocter/TeachBook/book/EI_manuals/3A_RC-RL_circuits_STUDENT.md

 - Evaluate (15 min): with a group of 4(per table)

-# EXPERIMENT 3A: Filtering while using circuits with frequency dependent behavior
+# Experiment 3A: Filtering
+(filtering while using circuits with frequency dependent behavior)